Hemil5/Github-README-generator/README.md

 ## Notes

-- The repository does not include explicit installation or run instructions; users will need to install the dependencies listed in `pyproject.toml` (e.g., via `pip install .` or a tool like `uv`).
+- The repository does not include explicit installation or run instructions; users will need to install the dependencies listed in `pyproject.toml` (e.g., via `pip install .` or a tool like `uv` using command like `uv sync`).
 - An environment variable for the Groq API key is required (refer to `.env.example`).
 - The `readme_generator.py` file is labelled as “project documentation” but contains no visible functions; it likely provides high‑level description utilities used by the UI.
 - No CI configuration, test files, or example outputs are provided, so validation of correctness must be performed manually.